eugenemfu/DL-project/README.md

 	- state-of-art GAN models architecture that are used for generating face images.

-2. Implement a simple CNN model, train it on the EMOTIC dataset and analyze the results.
+2. Implement a simple CNN model, train and analyze the results.

-3. Augment data using GAN, analyze the results of CNN model trained on augmented EMOTIC dataset.
+3. Augment data using GAN, analyze the results of CNN model trained on augmented dataset.

 4. Analyze how parameters and architecture of GAN affect CNN model accuracy.

 # How to preprocess dataset

-1. Fill the form to access [dataset](https://docs.google.com/forms/d/e/1FAIpQLScXwxhEZu7RpHwgiRqVfb09GzHSSyIm64hJQMgHSLm75ltsFQ/viewform).
-   Download dataset and put `emotic` folder in the root of the project and place `Annotation.mat` file in it.

-2. There are two possible options:

-   -  Run `label_dataset.py` script from the command line.

-   Command to run from the repository root:

-   `python3 -m preprocessing.label_dataset [local_path_to_the_repository]/emotic/Annotations.mat`

-	After running the script 4 files will be created in the `labels` folder: `emotion_keys.csv`, `test.csv`, `val.csv`, `train.csv`.

-   - Access labeled files and emotion keys from [repository directory](https://github.com/eugenemfu/DL-project/tree/main/labels).

-3. Run `preprocessing/resize_images.py` script from the command line in the root.
-This will create folder `emotic_clean_cropped` containing all images together resized and cropped to square 400x400.

-# To Do

-- Debug training on cuda

-- Augmentation

-- Reproduce same training on augmented data

-- ...
+1. Download `zip` file ...